Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Does the null statement have any uses besides indicating that the body of a loop is empty? [p.
-116]
+Q: Does the null statement have any uses besides indicating that the body of a loop is empty?

 </div>
 <!-- END: div -->